anirbanbasu/dqa/README.md

 The approximate workflow for DQA can be summarised as follows.
 ![Workflow](./diagrams/workflow.svg)

+This diagram shows that similar to the tutorial [^1], the DQA workflow performs query decomposition to ensure that complex queries are not sent to the LLM.
+The workflow further optimises the sub-questions (i.e., decompositions of the complex query) through a query refinement step, which loops if necessary.

+Once the refined sub-questions are satisfactory, each such sub-question is sent to an instance of a [ReAct](https://arxiv.org/abs/2210.03629) "agent", also implemented as a workflow.
+Each ReAct workflow loops as necessary in order to answer the question given to it.

+When all ReAct workflows have finished, the final step for answer generation collects the answers from the ReAct workflows and asks the LLM to generate a consolidated answer citing sources where relevant.

 [^1]: Sacoransky, D., 2024.
 Build a RAG agent to answer complex questions.
 IBM Developer Tutorial.
 [URL](https://developer.ibm.com/tutorials/awb-build-rag-llm-agents/).

 ## Project status